Commit This to Memory: Music and lyrics

-Reception
+Reception and legacy

 Upon its release, Commit This to Memory received general acclaim from music critics.
 Scott Heisel of Alternative Press wrote that "Memory is an inspired, mature sophomore disc chock full of catchy, intelligent pop-rock."
 Allmusic's Johnny Loftus considered the band more intelligent and sophisticated than their Warped Tour peers: "Motion City Soundtrack['s] wistful memories, tales of breaking up, and frantic searches for answers [are] realer than the next pop-punk combo on the quadruple summertime bill."
 Jennifer Maerz of Entertainment Weekly ended her review with the note that "MCS' slick, soaring anthems ultimately unite the spirits of those who see themselves, like Pierre, as 'lifeless corners of this empty frame.'"
 Mark Griffiths of Kerrang! wrote, "It's a bright and invigorating affair [...] and is, in short, fantastic."
 The Washington Post's Marianne Meyer opined that the record "nimbly moves from skittish rhythms to genuinely tender sentiment."

 Jessica Grose of Spin favorably compared it to Blink-182's Enema of the State (1999).
 Tony McMenamin of Blender deemed it the publication's album of the month, calling it "a charged mix of instantly catchy pop-punk lashings and somber acoustic wailings."

 The album was leaked to file sharing websites within a day of the final mastering and months before its official release.
 It debuted on the Billboard 200 in the issue dated June 25, 2005 at position 72, selling 16,000 copies in its opening week.
 It charted better on the magazine's Independent Albums chart, where it peaked at number two.
+By the end of its inaugural year, the album had moved 125,000 units.
 The last official estimate placed it at 285,000 albums sold in the U.S., but Pierre said in 2015 interview that the number is closer to 500,000.
 The band's music videos found regular rotation on networks such as MTV2, and the band also performed on Late Night with Conan O'Brien.
 Rolling Stone's Lauren Gilton considered the album a sleeper hit.
 Nevertheless, the band's breakthrough brought naysayers, and the group became targets for critics of pop punk: "[the band was] frequently characterized as the sort of ultra-commercial punk poseurs who water down the genre to the point of drowning it."